Re-posted from the Year 2000

 Exodus’ successors still needed an expensive sales operation to drive the deals that sustained their companies.
 And their customers still needed reliable, reasonably priced IT services.
 Yet, between the two sides, they kept signing disastrous deals that hobbled everyone.
 I kept thinking there had to be a better way.

-So in 2000, I created RampRate Sourcing Advisors, to build a more fluid, rational marketplace that simplified the brain-melting process of connecting the customer’s exact needs of customers with the vendor’s exact capabilities and pricing.
+So in 2000, I created RampRate Sourcing Advisors, to build a more fluid, rational marketplace that simplified the brain-melting process of connecting the customer’s exact needs of customers with the supplier’s exact capabilities and pricing.

 “Money demands that you sell, not your weakness to men’s stupidity, but your talent to their reason.” – Ayn Rand